spdx/tools-python/README.md

 Please refer to the [migration guide](https://github.com/spdx/tools-python/wiki/How-to-migrate-from-0.7-to-0.8) to update your existing code.

-We encourage new users to work with v0.8.0rc1 directly as the older v0.7 release is in maintenance mode.

 The main features of v0.8 are:
-- experimental support for the upcoming SPDX v3 specification (note, however, that support is neither complete nor stable at this point, as the spec is still evolving)
 - full validation of SPDX documents against the v2.2 and v2.3 specification
-- support for SPDX's RDF format with all v2.3 features.
+- support for SPDX's RDF format with all v2.3 features
+- experimental support for the upcoming SPDX v3 specification.
+Note, however, that support is neither complete nor stable at this point, as the spec is still evolving.
+SPDX3-related code is contained in a separate subpackage "spdx3" and its use is optional.
+We do not recommend using it in production code yet.

 # Information